 Quick Tips to Save this Summer

-According to ENERGY STAR®, cooling accounts for nearly 17% of your annual energy use.
+According to ENERGY STAR®, cooling makes up for nearly 17% of energy use each year.
 During the hottest days, AC use is an even bigger contributor to your bill than average.
-Taking a few simple steps can have major impacts on your bill.
+Taking a few simple steps can have huge impacts on your bill.

 Tips to reduce your AC use:

 Water heating is typically the third-largest energy expense, making up for about 14% of energy bills.
 Here are ways you can cut down on this expense: